metabase/metabase/docs/operations-guide/running-metabase-on-debian.md

-# Running Metabase on Debian as a service with nginx
+# Running Metabase on Debian as a systemd service with nginx

 For those people who don't (or can't) use Docker in their infrastructure, there's still a need to easily setup and deploy Metabase in production.
-On Debian-based systems, this means registering Metabase as a service that can be started/stopped/uninstalled.
+On Debian-based systems, this means registering Metabase as a systemd service that can be started/stopped/uninstalled.

-**Note:** This is just a *bare-bones recipe* to get you started.
+**Note:** This is just a *bare-bones configuration* to get you started.
 Anyone can take it from here to do what they need to do on their systems, and should follow best practices for setting up and securing the rest of their server.

 #### Assumptions